nikmd23/talk-oss-zero-to-sixty/README.md

 ### Introduction
 - Who I am - quick introduction to who I am, what I do and my background.
+- I do OSS for a living, but I don't have everything figured out
+- Giving this talk because I wish I had it 2 years ago.
+Does not mane that your project will be successful or have a ton of users, but this should reduce pain in case that does happen - still be pragmatic.
+- Why are *you* in OSS?
+Linus law...
 - How I started in OSS - overview of the Glimpse story and the ensuing onslaught after the Hanselbump
   - Video from Channel 9
   - Pictures from Mix